abilandz/NAT3054/Lecture_3/make.md

 ```

-In the next section, we cover more elaborate examples of using **cmake**, which show its full power.
+In the next section, we cover more elaborate examples of using **cmake**, which will demonstrate its full power.